 All the products use sustainable sourcing methods, while some also set out to make a social statement.
 In the words of Big Issue founder John Bird: “What we sell helps”.

-Here’s a run-down of some of the most exciting items on sale at the moment.
+Here’s a run-down of some of the best items on sale at the moment:

 Ecoffee Cup is a “new generation” of reusable takeaway cups, created with the world’s fastest growing and most sustainable crop: bamboo fibre.

 The material is naturally sterile and won’t flavour-taint your drinks and the cup has a re-sealable no-drip lid, making it perfect to take with you everywhere you go.
-You’ll be able to get your morning fix with piece of mind it is not hurting the planet.
+You’ll be able to get your morning fix with peace of mind.

 The Green Turtle